chrishiestand/class-vmware-docker-2018-03-12/labs/3-builds/index.md

 ### Problem 5
 This container isn't just larger than it needs to be, but a /var/lib file raised a flag with our security scanner.
 Think you might be able to reduce the footprint *and* pass the security scan?

-You will to clone the git repository with this command on your development box:
+You will need to clone the git repository with this command on your development box:
 ```bash
 git clone https://github.com/chrishiestand/docker-go-hello-world.git
 ```